rajacheers/rajacheers.github.io/FinancialCapital.md

 - Thaler
   - Opt for a mix of investments, mostly stocks; only check your portfolio about once a year; and don’t follow the news.
   - A good rule to remember is that people who are quite risk averse will take big risks if they are threatened with big losses and have a chance to break even,
+  - Nobel price money doenst have a seperate name
 - Swenson
   - Move to alternative asset classes
   - Identify top quartile managers